 During a disaster:

-Bring your pets inside well in advance of a storm and reassure them.
+- Bring your pets inside well in advance of a storm.

-Never tranquilize your pets.
-It will inhibit their natural survival instincts needed to escape potential danger.
+- Never tranquilize your pets.
+It might inhibit their natural survival instincts needed to escape potential danger.

-If you are instructed to evacuate, bring your pets with you!
+- If you are instructed to evacuate, bring your pets with you!
 If animals are left behind they may get injured or lost.
-A list of pet-friendly hotels in San Antonio can be found here.
+List of pet friendly hotels in San Antonio can be and also on this page.